alexcolls/nuxt-themes/README.md

 # @nuxt-xui/layout-ui

-A comprehensive Nuxt 4 module providing reusable Layout and Common UI components built with Nuxt UI.
+An **independent, reusable** Nuxt 4 module providing Layout and Common UI components built with Nuxt UI.

+> **Independent Module:** This module can be used in any Nuxt 3+ or Nuxt 4 project, completely separate from the quami application.

 > **Compatibility:** Nuxt 4 (primary) | Nuxt 3 (supported) ✅